Streets of Rogue: Reception

 On its release, Streets of Rogue was met with generally favorable reviews from critics, with an aggregate score of 75/100 for Nintendo Switch, and 82/100 for Xbox One on Metacritic.

 Polygon praised the game for its comedic elements, explaining that "comedy in game design is difficult [and[ [i]t’s something of an achievement that developer Matt Dabrowski pulls it off by piling cheap gags so high, so often."
 Rock Paper Shotgun compared it to "relatively plain-faced immersive sims of the blockbuster sort", praising the "sheer variety of this city’s pandemonium".
 PC Gamer compared it to other roguelikes, celebrating that Streets of Rogue "gives you more freedom than almost any roguelike, and its varied cast of characters, combined with the randomness of traits and mutators, mean no two runs play out the same way."
 Nintendo Life also compared it to related game genres, explaining that "RPGs are at their best when they give you a world where you can be anyone and do anything [...] so if you want to be a werewolf, or a scientist, or a bartender, then this is the game for you."

 Sequel

 In 2020, a sequel was announced by Matt Dabrowski.
-He added that he didn't have any established development schedule at the time.
+He added that he did not have any established development schedule at the time.
 The plan is to build it on the existing code of the original game, and make something that is more open-ended.
+Streets of Rogue 2 is scheduled to be released in early access in 2025.